BlankParenthesis/PxlsNetworking/extensions/user_bans.md

 | 422 Unprocessable Entity | The ban reason is invalid.                             |

 ### DELETE
-Removes a specific ban that has been issued to the specified user.
+Deletes a ban issued to a user.
 ##### Errors
 | Response Code | Cause                                                  |
 |---------------|--------------------------------------------------------|